 A sample of 0.1687 g of an unknown monoprotic acid was dissolved in 25.0 mL of water and titrated with 0.1150 M NaOH.
-The acid required 15.5 mL of base to reach the equivalence point. (a) What is the molecular weight of the acid? (b) After 7.25 mL of base had been added in the titration, the pH was found to be 2.85.
+The acid required 15.5 mL of a base to reach the equivalence point. (a) What is the molecular weight of the acid? (b) After 7.25 mL of the base had been added in the titration, the pH was 2.85.
 What is the Ka for the unknown acid?

 The element gallium (Ga) freezes at 29.8°C, and its molar enthalpy of fusion is ΔHfus = 5.59 kJ/mol. (a) When molten gallium solidifies to Ga(s) at its normal melting point, is ΔS positive or negative? (b) Calculate the value of ΔS when 60.0 g of Ga(l) solidifies at 29.8°C.